NotLoom/Joyner/README.md

-Joyner is a python script written to combine the audio from a virtual audio cable and your microphone and output that to a new virtual audio cable
+Joyner is a professional-looking audio mixer application built with Python, `ttkbootstrap`, and `sounddevice`.
+The app allows you to select audio devices, mix audio streams with adjustable gain controls, and toggle between light and dark modes.

+## Features

+- **Device Selection:** Choose VB-Cable, microphone, and output devices.
+- **Gain Controls:** Adjust microphone and VB-Cable gain.
+- **Mute Options:** Mute either audio input.
+- **Dark Mode Toggle:** Switch between light and dark themes.
+- **Settings Persistence:** Saves your device selections and settings to a JSON file.

 Join the discord for help
 https://discord.gg/3QXEmdRktR